23 Good Work Habit Examples to Build a Successful Career

 22. Know How to Speak

-If you are able to articulate yourself properly, people will view you as being trustworthy and dependable.
-Alternatively, if you are not able to properly communicate, people will start to believe that you don't know what you are talking about.
+If you can articulate yourself properly, people will view you as being trustworthy and dependable.
+Alternatively, if you cannot properly communicate, people will believe you don't know what you are talking about.

 Of course, not everyone is a strong public speaker.
-However, whether this seems fair or not, people will judge you based on your ability to properly communicate your thoughts and ideas.
+However, whether this seems fair or not, people will judge you based on your ability to communicate your thoughts and ideas properly.

-If you feel like public speaking is one of your weaknesses, look into networking events and conferences where you can speak with like-minded people and practice your elevator pitch on those who will listen.
+If public speaking is one of your weaknesses, look into networking events and conferences where you can speak with like-minded people and practice your elevator pitch in front of those who will listen.

 This “elevator pitch” should be a summary of your business that can be given in the amount of time it takes to ride an elevator.
 Keep it precise and to the point, which will help you become comfortable talking about what you do.

-You can also join Toastmasters or take a public speaking class to force yourself into a situation where you have to speak in public and get direct feedback on your performance.
+You can also join Toastmasters or take a public speaking class to force yourself into a situation where you must speak publicly and get direct feedback on your performance.

 23. Learn to Listen

-If people offer you constructive criticisms and feedback, take them to heart so you can learn and improve.
-Aside from verbal feedback, pay attention to people's body language to get a feel for how they are interpreting what you are saying.
+If people offer you constructive criticism and feedback, take them to heart so you can learn and improve.
+In addition to verbal feedback, pay attention to people's body language to understand how they interpret what you are saying.

 Have you ever interacted with someone who talks so much that you can't get a word in?

-If so, you probably recall looking for a way to escape the conversation as soon as you could.
+If so, you probably recall looking for a way to escape the conversation as soon as possible.

-• Don’t be the person who says so much that you actually say nothing at all.
+• Don’t be the person who says so much that you say nothing at all.

-• Learn how to actively listen by asking relevant questions of your speaking partner and welcoming any feedback that they have to offer.
+• Learn to actively listen by asking relevant questions of your speaking partner and welcoming their feedback.

 • Offer the person you are talking to both verbal and visible cues that you are listening.
 This requires looking them in the eye and nodding to indicate that you understand what they are saying.

-Ask for feedback on your work, and listen when it is being given.
-It is important to remember that other people may have knowledge or insight that you have yet to learn, so it is best to take the time to absorb what they are saying.
+Ask for feedback on your work and listen when it is given.
+Remember that other people may have knowledge or insight that you have yet to learn, so it is best to take the time to absorb what they are saying.

-If you struggle with listening, then work on this skill by playing a short audio clip and then writing down what you remember at the end of the clip.
+If you struggle with listening, work on this skill by playing a short audio clip and writing down what you remember at the end of the clip.

-Playback the audio and see how much you were able to remember and write down.
-Not only will this develop your listening skills, it’ll also sharpen your memory.
+Play back the audio and see how much you were able to remember and write down.
+This will not only develop your listening skills but also sharpen your memory.

 Final Thoughts on Good Work Habits

-So if you’d like to take that next step, then I recommend that you review this list again and pick one or two work habits that sound interesting.
-From there, commit to focusing on them for the next 30 days.
+So, if you’d like to take that next step, I recommend that you review this list again and pick one or two work habits that sound interesting.
+Then, commit to focusing on them for the next 30 days.

-If you need extra help, then be sure to check out this step-by-step guide on building habits that stick.
+If you need extra help, be sure to check out this step-by-step guide on building lasting habits.

 Related Habit Posts: